ArkToria/arktoria.github.io/UIAndUsage.md

 ![core settings](/UI/core_dialog.png)

-- Core Path: the apth of your executable file - `v2ray` / `v2ray.exe`
+- Core Path: the path of your executable file - `v2ray` / `v2ray.exe`
 - Assets Path: File directory containing `geoip.dat` and `geosite.dat`

 If the core is found as expected, the core information will be displayed in "Core info".

-Also, before you test the API, you should start the proxy node by double clicking the item card on the `HomePage`.
+Also, before you test the API, you should start the proxy node by double-clicking the item card on the `HomePage`.

 ### Inbound Settings